isilva-t/doorbell/README.md

 ## Overview

 When a Shelly button is pressed, it sends an HTTP request to this server, which plays an audio file through the system speakers.
-The service runs at boot without requiring user login.
+The service runs at boot, play the bell sound, without requiring user login.

 ## Architecture
 ```